chiffa/BioFlow/dev_log.rst

     - improves run state registration
     - removes an additional layer of logic of saving/retrieving
     - is not necessary now that background is used only for the sampling

+ - NOFX: fold in the different policy functions into the internal properties of the Interface object and carry them through to avoid excessive arguments forwarding (NOFX: not an essential feature)
+ - DONE: transplant those functions into the hash calcualtion

 <new flow and sampling routines>